coffee2code/add-admin-css/readme.txt

 No, not presently.
 At least not directly.
 By default, the CSS is added for every admin page on the site.

-However, you can preface your selectors with admin page specific class(es) on 'body' tag to ensure CSS only applies on certain admin pages. (e.g. `body.index-php h2, #icon-index { display: none; }`).
+However, you can preface your selectors with admin page specific class(es) on the 'body' tag to ensure CSS only applies on certain admin pages. (e.g. `body.index-php h2, #icon-index { display: none; }`).

-Or, you can hook the 'c2c_add_admin_css' and 'c2c_add_admin_css_files' filters and determine the current admin page content to decide whether the respective hook argument should be returned (and thus output) or not.
+Or, you can hook the 'c2c_add_admin_css' and 'c2c_add_admin_css_files' filters and determine the current admin page context to decide whether the respective hook argument should be returned (and thus output) or not.

 = Can I limit what users the CSS applies to? =